RobertoRubertelli/django-htmx-check-os/README.md

 # Django Htmx Check

 ####
 DJANGO-HTMX.
-[HTMX](https://htmx.org/) doesn't work in 32bit os system.
+[HTMX](https://htmx.org/) doesn't work in old browser.
 I need a way to advise the user if the browser doesn't work.
 In the home view, I'm checking if the user has a 64bit or not.
 In the template thrue one line of [_Hyperscript](https://hyperscript.org/),